o3bvv/candv/docs/usage.rst

 Every constant has its own name which is equal to the name of container's attribure they are assigned to.
-Every container is a singleton, i.e. you just nedd to define container's class and use it.
+Every container is a singleton, i.e. you just need to define container's class and use it.
 You are not permitted to create instances of containers.
 This is unnecessary.
 Containers have class methods for accessing constants in different ways.

-Constants remember ther order they were defined inside container.
+Constants remember the order they were defined inside container.

 Constants may have custom attributes and methods.
 Containers may have custom class methods.
 See :doc:`customization docs<customization>`.